errai/errai/errai-demos/errai-bus-demo-stress-test/README.md

     mvn clean package -Pintegration-test -P<app-server-profile>

-Available app server profile names are jboss7, jboss6, jetty, and tomcat.
+Available app server profile names are wildfly and tomcat.
 Remember to clean every time you build for a different app server.